-Every information source counts in the case of emergency.
-It is crucial to get the most comprehensive information overview in order to take informed decisions.
+Every information source counts in the case of an emergency.
+It is crucial to get the most comprehensive information overview in order to make informed decisions.
 However, are all sources taken equally into account?
 One of the undervalued tools to gather information is to do so via RSS feeds.

 RSS in a nutshell

 RSS stands for Rich Site Summary or Really Simple Syndication.
 Or simply put, RSS is a standardised, computer-readable format to automatically read updates of websites.
 It was enormously popular a decade ago when every website had an RSS feed.
 However, in recent years there have been multiple stipulations about the “death of RSS”.
 This came about as social media became the main information source for many users.
 Despite the undoubted value of social media, it is important to receive varied information.
 Thus, RSS can be seen as an extension of open sources.

 What is the added value of RSS feeds?

 RSS feeds can cover a website, particular topic, news sites or blogs.
 For instance, blogs are particularly valuable for personal opinions and real time updates where social media is restricted or unpopular.
 If you are in need of verified information, such as news on the latest measures or restrictions of COVID, you can select specific trustworthy parties such as RIVM or EU Commission RSS feeds to avoid fake news.
 So, in order to create a full picture, you should not ignore RSS.